Certificate Discovery

 Certificate Discovery helps you continuously locate and inventory certificates across your environments by scanning targets such as individual IPs, CIDR ranges, and DNS names.
 You can configure discovery to probe specific ports or port ranges, enabling coverage for both standard and custom TLS deployments.

 When a certificate is found, Akeyless automatically creates a corresponding certificate record with all available metadata, including where it was discovered (target and endpoint details) and the certificate’s key attributes.
-You can also predefined expiration event settings so newly discovered certificates are immediately tracked and monitored without manual onboarding.
+You can also predefine expiration event settings so newly discovered certificates are immediately tracked and monitored without manual onboarding.

 Running a Certificate Discovery with the CLI

-In order to run a certificate discovery using the CLI, run the following command:
+To run a certificate discovery using the CLI, run the following command:

 akeyless certificate-discovery \